vikesh-raj/xds-test/README.md

 4. Start the client `just run-client-with-xds`
 5. Observe that requests are routed to all three servers
 6. Bring down any of the server, and the requests to them should disappear after the next scan
-7. Bring down the the xds-server.
-The client should continue to send the requests to the last status.
+7. Bring down the xds-server.
+The client should continue to send the requests to the servers which were healthy in the last scan.